ikibalin/cryspy/pages/rcif-format/tof-intensity-incident.md

 **Optional parameters:**
 `spectrum`.

-Constraints on `spectrum`: "Maxwell" or "Empirical-Exponents".
+**Constraints on `spectrum`**: "Maxwell" or "Empirical-Exponents".

+For details see the [expression page](https://ikibalin.github.io/cryspy/theory/tof-incident-intensity/).

 # Item object